 Undergraduate Accounting Minor for Non-Accounting Students

-The minor in accounting is open to all non-accounting students in on-campus programs.
+The minor in accounting is open to all non-accounting students.
 It offers students a strong foundation in financial and managerial accounting beyond the introductory level.
 With the increasingly interdisciplinary model used by businesses, completion of the minor broadens career opportunities and increases the student's marketability.
 With careful course selection, completion of the minor will accrue enough accounting credits for students from any major to apply for direct admission to the Master of Accounting program upon completion of the undergraduate degree.